Fertiliser/Grain shed

 Storage Bags

-Single use grain bags are another option which may maximize your marketing opportunities and are ideal when a permanent structure is not a feasible or practical option.
+Single use grain bags are another option and are ideal when a permanent structure is not a feasible or practical option.

 Although specialized equipment is required for filling the bags, they’re generally considered an economical (due to their low cost) and practical (due to quickly improving logistics at harvest) solution for short term storage – they are usually used for up to three months.